42nd (East Lancashire) Signal Regiment: Provisional Signals

 After assembling in Lancashire, 73rd Division moved in early January 1917 to join Southern Army (Home Forces), stationed in Essex and Hertfordshire, with the Signal Company at Hitchin.
 In December that year the War Office decided to break up the division, and this was carried out on 4 March 1918 when the signal company was disbanded.

 Royal Signals

 When the TF was reconstituted as the Territorial Army (TA) in 1920–1, 42nd (East Lancashire) Divisional Signals was reformed, but transferred from the RE to the newly formed Royal Corps of Signals (RCS).
-From June 1922 it was headquartered at the Burlington Street drill hall, Manchester, vacated when the 7th Bn Manchester Rgt was amalgamated after the war.
+From June 1922 it was headquartered at the Burlington Street drill hall in Manchester, vacated when the 7th Bn Manchester Rgt was amalgamated after the war.
 The unit consisted of HQ and three companies, organised as follows: